ARTICLE I: Name

 ARTICLE X: Nominations

-B. The Nominations Committee shall nominate at least one candidate for each vacancy on the Board of Directors and shall mail ballots to the membership (or cause an on-line ballot to be prepared) not less than thirty-five days before the annual meeting.
+A. The Nominations Committee shall nominate at least one candidate for each vacancy on the Board of Directors which require a membership vote and shall mail ballots to the membership (or cause an on-line ballot to be prepared) not less than thirty-five days before the annual meeting.
 Ballots to be counted must be postmarked (or received electronically in the case of the on-line ballot) at least ten days before the annual meeting at which the election of officers is to be announced.

 ARTICLE XI: Elections